Variational Autoencoder for Anti-Cancer Drug Response Prediction: Materials and methods

+Drug response prediction is a supervised regression task.
+Support vector regression (SVR) and random forest regressors are basic algorithms to perform regression.
+Recently, deep neural network methods have become popular in drug efficacy prediction. \citeauthor{chiu2019predicting}\cite{chiu2019predicting} build deep neural networks to analyze gene expression and mutation profiles to make predictions, and \citeauthor{chang2018cancer}\cite{chang2018cancer} use CNN-based methods on gene mutation profiles and drug molecular data. \citeauthor{liu2020deepcdr}\cite{liu2020deepcdr} also use gene mutation data and drug molecular data and apply CNNs and UGCNs to make predictions, while \citeauthor{oskooei2018paccmann}\cite{oskooei2018paccmann} implement attention-based neural networks for gene expression and molecular drug data to make explainable predictions.
+In our approach, we implement a MLP model for encoded gene expression and drug molecular data to make predictions.

-\section{Materials and Methods}
+\section{Materials and methods}

-In this section we show the strategy we adopt to process the datasets and how we implement our model.
-Our model takes as input the gene expression data of a cancer cell line and SMILES representation of an anti-cancer drug, and produces a drug response prediction in terms of ${ln}(IC_{50})$ .
-It consists of a VAE to extract features from gene expression data, a JTVAE to extract features from drug molecular data and an MLP model to produce a final prediction.
+In this section we present our strategy for processing the datasets along with our model implementation.
+Our model takes as input the gene expression data of a cancer cell line and the SMILES representation of an anti-cancer drug, and produce a drug response prediction in terms of ${ln}(IC_{50})$.
+The model consists of geneVAE, an ordinary VAE, to extract features from the gene expression data, a JTVAE to extract features from the molecular drug data, and an MLP model to produce a final prediction.